 - Resources and Facilities

-The mission of the NRM Department academic programs is to provide students with a high quality science education that includes experience with field and laboratory research.
-Both the environmental geology and forestry programs provide scientific and technical backgrounds that empower students to successfully pursue science and technology careers or proceed to advanced graduate studies.
+The mission of the NRM Department academic programs is to provide students with a solid understanding of the natural environment and to improve the utilization and stewardship of land, water, and forest resources.
+The allied degree programs in Conservation Management, Environmental Geology, and Forestry offer high quality instruction that includes hands-on learning, field immersion, and laboratory experience.
+The Conservation Management degree provides study and employment options in the conservation arena for students who want to work in the natural environment.
+Both the Environmental Geology and Forestry degrees instill scientific and technical backgrounds that empower students to successfully pursue science and technology careers or proceed to advanced graduate studies.
 The NRM professors strive to make each student’s educational experience challenging and rewarding.

 The Department of Natural Sciences is housed in the Ivan Hilton Science Center.
-Modern classroom settings and new laboratory spaces, showcasing state-of-the-art analytical equipment and modern safety features, provide students with hands-on, student-centered learning environments.
+Modern classrooms and spacious laboratories showcase state-of-the-art analytical equipment and modern safety features and provide students with hands-on, student-centered learning environments.
 For more information about our research facilities click here.

 This department is under the College of Arts and Science